data-apis/scipy-2023-presentation/paper.rst

 ------------

-An array object is a data structure for efficiently storing and accessing multidimensional arrays (TODO: citation).
+An array object is a data structure for efficiently storing and accessing multidimensional arrays :cite:`Vanderwalt2011a`.
 Within the context of the array API standard, the data structure is opaque—libraries may or may not grant direct access to raw memory—and includes metadata for interpreting the underlying data, notably 'data type', 'shape', and 'device'.